rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 # What does a beer recipe look like in BeerXML?

 As a brewer, you might see a recipe written down [like this](https://sierranevada.com/blog/pale-ale-homebrew-recipe/).
 There are some important measured quantites - fermentables and hops being the most obvious.
 There are also important ingredients whose quantities are up to the brewer, such as yeast or clarifying agents.
-And if you're a professional brewer, you'd also be looking for particulars such as fermentation temperature, pitch rate, aging schedule, target water composition, and plenty of other details.
+There are also particulars such as fermentation temperature, pitch rate, aging schedule, target water composition, and other details.

 BeerXML files can contain [plenty of these details](http://www.beerxml.com/beerxml.htm).
-However, only a small subset of tags are actually required, and we've found different sites include different sets of information.
-Amongst brewtoad and brewer's friend, recipes usually have at least the following tags:
+However, only a small subset of tags are actually required, and we've found that different websites include different sets of information.
+Brewtoad and Brewer's Friend recipes usually have at least the following tags:

 |:---:|---|:---:|---|
 | **Style** | ABV\_MAX | **Recipe** | BATCH\_SIZE |